 Originally rushed to construction as part of the war effort, the USS Oriskany was designed as an Essex-class aircraft carrier.
 When World War II ended, construction was slowed, and then suspended in 1947 for redesign which was finished in 1950.
 The USS Oriskany is the largest ship intentionally sunk as an artificial reef

 Pensacola has some of the best local shopping in the world.
-It offers multiple markets from which you get get locally made products to bring home the charm and beauty of Pensacola.
+It offers multiple markets from which you can find locally made products to bring home the charm and beauty of Pensacola.

 Pensacola has some of the most beautiful naturally formed areas in the world including –